Genetic counseling: China

+Africa

 South Africa

 Genetic Counselling is a developing field in South Africa.
-Currently, there are about 20 registered genetic counsellors practicing in the country.
-In South Africa, genetic counsellors work within academic institutions, in the private health sector and more recently, private genetic laboratories.
-A few qualified genetic counsellors have been employed outside of the country or in other professions, owing to funding limitations that have impacted employment opportunities, particularly in the academic/public health sector.
+As of 2023, there are about 30 registered genetic counsellors practicing in the country, up from around 20 in 2018.
+South African genetic counsellors work at academic institutions, in the private health sector and more recently, private genetic laboratories.
+As of 2023, approximately two thirds of all genetic counsellors working in South Africa are employed in the private healthcare sector.
+Some qualified genetic counsellors are employed outside of the country or in other professions, owing to funding limitations that have severely impacted employment opportunities.

-The first Genetic Counselling Programme in South Africa started in 1989 at the University of the Witwatersrand in Johannesburg, in the Gauteng province.
-A second programme started in 2004 at the University of Cape Town in the Western Cape province.
+The first genetic counselling programme in South Africa started in 1989 at the University of the Witwatersrand in Johannesburg.
+A second programme started in 2004 at the University of Cape Town.
 These are the only two programmes offering Masters level genetic counselling training in South Africa.
 Currently these courses are running at full capacity.
 This is a two-year degree and includes a research component.
 The majority of students enter the Masters programme with a science background but those with a psychology background are also considered.